 The Internet can be a scary place sometimes.
 Sure, the information highway has its perks, like the cutest cat videos and amazing memes, but it can also be a disturbing box of horror.
 One minute, you're Googling a seemingly harmless tag recommended on your search bar - the next, you're clawing your eyes out, wishing you could unsee what you just saw.

-While there are things you should never Google under any circumstances, there are keywords that only apply to the anime universe that you may be unaware of.
-Anime fans, be warned: for your sanity, here are 13 things you should never Google.
+While there are things you should never Google under any circumstances, there are keywords that apply to the anime universe that you may be unaware of.
+Anime fans, be warned: For your sanity, here are 12 things you should never Google.
 Don't do it, man.
 Seriously.
 It's a bad idea.

 Ero guro is one of those anime things you shouldn't Google.
 It is a Japanese art movement that focuses on invoking eroticism through shocking and grotesque imagery.
-Some of the hyper violent and sexual works in this list are actually based on this sub-genre.
-So, unless you're really into seeing lots of eyeball-licking artwork, just avoid ero guro whenever you Google something.
+Some of the violent and sexual works in this list are actually based on this sub-genre.
+So, unless you're really into seeing lots of eyeball-licking artwork, just avoid ero guro whenever you use Google.